NuGet/Home/designs/FloatingVersions-In-PMUI.md

 ![Project UI](../resources/FloatingVersionsInPMUI/PackageManagerForSolution.png)

 ```
-The requested and installed versions are not correct because dotnet list package shows a different installed version.
+The requested and resolved versions are not correct because dotnet list package shows a different resolved version.
 ```

 ## Who are the customers